 Matt, along with his wife Suzanne “Sioux-z” Hartwig-Gary, own and operate Supreme Sports Performance & Training (SSPT).
-SSPT is Maryland’s premier strength and conditioning facility catering to powerlifters, Olympic weightlifters, strongman competitors, and anyone who is serious about strength training.
+SSPT is a premier strength and conditioning facility catering to powerlifters, Olympic weightlifters, strongman competitors, and anyone who is serious about strength training.
 Matt’s clients include high school and collegiate athletes, powerlifters from novice to elite, and the general population.

 Matt is an active member of the USA Powerlifting where he serves as the Chairman of the Coaching Committee, a member of the Raw Committee, national referee, and coach.
 His coaching resume includes:

 - USA Powerlifting Coach of the Year – 2012

 - Head Coach USA Women’s Open (equipped) National Team 2010 – 2012 IPF World Championships

 - Head Coach USA Men’s Team 2009 IWGA World Games

 - Head Coach Atlantic & Midwest Regions, Quest Invitational – 2008 – 2010 Arnold Sports Festival